Sovereign-ShadowMonarch/congenial/Backend/documentation/api.rst

               }]
       }

-   :reqjson list[object] balances: A list of manually tracked balances to add to Rotki
+   :reqjson list[object] balances: A list of manually tracked balances to add to backend
    :reqjsonarr string asset: The asset that is being tracked
    :reqjsonarr string label: A label to describe where is this balance stored.
 Must be unique between all manually tracked balance labels.
    :reqjsonarr string amount: The amount of asset that is stored.